MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeAttachmentPolicy.md

 ```

 ### -Enable
+The Enable parameter works with the Action parameter to specify the action for the safe attachment policy.
+Valid values are:

+- $true: The Action parameter specifies the action for the safe attachment policy.
+- $false: This is the default value.
+Attachments are not scanned by Safe Attachments, regardless of the value of the Action parameter.
+This value corresponds to **Off** for **Safe Attachments unknown malware response** property of the policy in the admin center.

-This parameter isn't used.
-To enable or disable an existing Safe Attachments policy (the combination of the safe attachment policy and safe attachment rule in PowerShell), use the Enable-SafeAttachmentRule or Disable-SafeAttachmentRule cmdlets.
+To enable or disable a complete Safe Attachments policy in the admin center (the combination of the rule and the corresponding associated policy in PowerShell), use the Enable-SafeAttachmentRule or Disable-SafeAttachmentRule cmdlets.

 ```yaml
 Type: Boolean